Google Maps and Google Translate are two of the most useful apps for your trip to Greece. Here are a few more that you should download!

-While the Athens metro is an excellent way to get around the city, there will be times when you will prefer to use a taxi instead.
+While the Athens metro and Athens airport metro are an excellent way to get around the city, there will be times when you will prefer to use a taxi instead.
 However, over the years, I’ve seen several visitors complain that Greek taxi drivers have tried to overcharge them.

 While I hope that it’s no longer the case, finding a taxi on a taxi app is becoming more and more common these days.
 If you are visiting Athens, you can choose between three taxi apps: Free Now (formerly known as TaxiBeat and Beat), Uber and Taxiplon.

 You will need to choose your pickup and drop off locations, and then check the map to see where your taxi driver is.
 You can also store a payment method, but there’s always a cash option if you prefer.